Home » Water Quality » Tap Water » Is Dallas Tap Water Safe to Drink?

 Total haloacetic acids1.3 to 15.3 ppb60 ppbZero

-Like all American cities, Dallas releases yearly water quality reports that gives insights into the tap water content.
+Like all American cities, Dallas releases yearly water quality reports that give insights into the tap water content.
 The latest Dallas City water quality report shows that there are no contaminants above the legal limits set by the Environmental Protection Agency (EPA) under the National Primary Drinking Water Regulations (NPDWRs).

-The only prevalent contaminants in dallas tap water are the most common ones found in municipal water, such as fluoride (added by municipal authorities all across the US for maintaining teeth health) and total trihalomethanes (also known as TTHMs, which are by-products of disinfectants like chlorine and chloramines).
+The only prevalent contaminants in Dallas tap water are the most common ones found in municipal water, such as fluoride (added by municipal authorities all across the US for maintaining teeth health) and total trihalomethanes (also known as TTHMs, which are by-products of disinfectants like chlorine and chloramines).

 For more information, we had to check the Environmental Working Group’s data (EWG) provided by the Texas Commission on Environmental Quality and EPA.
 This dataset gave us a closer look at the makeup of Dallas’ water while allowing us to compare results with the EWG health guidelines that coincide with the EPA’s public health goals about drinking water contaminants.